FLORIDA BAR ETHICS OPINION

 of “bonus” payments to nonlawyer personnel in a law firm.
 The rule provides as follows:

 (a) Sharing Fees with Nonlawyers.
-A lawyer or law firm shall not share
+A lawyer or law firm shall not share legal

-legal fees with a nonlawyer, except that:
+fees with a nonlawyer, except that:

-(4) bonuses may be paid to nonlawyer employees based on their
+(4) bonuses may be paid to nonlawyer employees based on their extraordinary

-calculated as a percentage of legal fees received by the lawyer or law firm.
+as a percentage of legal fees received by the lawyer or law firm.

 Pursuant to Rule 4-5.4(a)(4), the inquirer may pay the firm’s legal assistant a bonus, but